aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/document-conversion-and-processing/xmp-data-handling-in-images/_index.md

 import java.io.ByteArrayOutputStream;
 ```

-Now, let's break down the example into a step-by-step guide:
+Now, let's break down the example into a step‑by‑step guide:

+## How to Update Image Metadata with XMP in Java

-## Step 1: Specify Image Size and Tiff Options
+### Step 1: Specify Image Size and Tiff Options

-First, define the directory where your image will be stored and create a Rectangle to specify the size of the image.
-In this example, we use a Tiff image with certain options.
+First, define the directory where your image will be stored and create a `Rectangle` to specify the size of the image.
+In this example we use a TIFF image with specific options.

 ```java
 String dataDir = "Your Document Directory" + "ConvertingImages/";